 Tomita Reiki Book

-Many of us Reiki Masters dedicate our lives teaching and practicing this Japanese art, yet we know little about Mikao Usui, the man who founded and developed the practice almost 100 years ago.
+As Reiki Masters, we dedicate our lives to this Japanese art, yet we know so little about Mikao Usui, who developed the practice almost 100 years ago.
 There is virtually nothing available to the general public (outside of the secretive Usui Reiki Ryoho Gakkai) that documents how and what Usui taught and practiced.
 Until now…

-To support our our efforts and join us in this exploration, please consider donating to our commissioned translation of the text.
+- To support our our efforts and join us in this exploration of Reiki’s roots, please consider donating to our commissioned English translation of the text.

 Translator: Dylan Luers Toda